Scuba diving fatalities: Buddy breathing

 4% of fatalities were associated with failed buddy breathing.

 In a study of failed buddy breathing conducted by NUADC, more than half were attempted at depths greater than 20 metres.
 In 29% the victim's mask was displaced, and a lung over-pressure injury occurred in 12.5% of cases.
 One in 8 victims refused to return the demand valve, however, donating a regulator rarely results in the donor becoming the victim.
-The use of a secondary (octopus regulator) second stage or a completely separate emergency air supply (bailout cylinder)would appear to be a safer alternative.
+The use of a secondary (octopus regulator) second stage or a completely separate emergency air supply (bailout cylinder) would appear to be a safer alternative.

 Physiological factors

 A survey of DAN America members during 2000 to 2006 indicated a low incidence of cardiac-related fatalities in divers less than 40 years old.
 The rates increased until about 50 years old and stabilised for older divers at a relative risk of approximately 13 times greater than for younger divers.
 Relative risk for older divers was also found to be greater for asphyxia (3.9 times) and arterial gas embolism (2.5 times).
 Relative risk between males and females reduced from about 6 to 1 at 25 years to even at 65 years.
-DAN Europe figure follow a similar trend.
+DAN Europe statistics follow a similar trend.

 The victim had a pre-existing condition which would widely be considered a contraindication to diving in about 25% of fatalities.
 Some disorders have no demonstrable pathology and are easily overlooked in an investigation, which results in incomplete understanding of the incident.
 Drowning can obscure some pathologies which may then not show up at autopsy.

 Fatigue was a factor in a significant number of cases (28% according to Edmonds).
 Fatigue is caused by excessive exertion, is aggravated by physical unfitness, and reduces the reserves available for survival.
 Factors cited as causes of fatigue include excessive drag due to over-weighting, drag due to over-inflation of the BCD, and long surface swims in adverse sea conditions, and it was not restricted to unfit divers.
-Fatigue was also associated with salt-water aspiration syndrome, cardiac problems and asthma.
+Fatigue was also associated with salt-water aspiration syndrome, cardiac problems, asthma, and high breathing as density.

 Salt water aspiration was a factor in 37% of cases in the Edmonds summary.
 This refers to inhalation of a small amount of sea water by the conscious diver, often in the form of spray.
-Salt water aspiration may be caused by regulator a leak, rough conditions on the surface, or residual water in the regulator after regulator recovery or buddy breathing.
+Salt water aspiration may be caused by a regulator leak, rough conditions on the surface, or residual water in the regulator after regulator recovery or buddy breathing.
 Salt water aspiration may cause respiratory distress, fatigue or panic and other complications.

 Autopsy evidence of pulmonary barotrauma was found in 13% of the cases summarised by Edmonds et al. This was sometimes a complicating factor, but at other times the direct cause of death.
 Factors associated with pulmonary barotrauma include panic, rapid buoyant ascent, asthma and regulator failure.
 In half of these cases a cause for the barotrauma was identified, but a roughly equal number remain unexplained.